What can be sampled locally?: The Algorithm

-\begin{theorem} If $q\ge\alpha\Delta$ for a constant $\alpha>2+\sqrt{2}$, the mixing rate of the \LocalMetropolis{} chain for proper $q$-coloring on graphs with maximum degree at most $\Delta=\Delta(n)\ge 9$ is $\tau(\epsilon)=O(\log\left(\frac{n}{\epsilon}\right))$, where the constant factor in $O(\cdot)$ depends only on $\alpha$ but not on the maximum degree $\Delta$. \end{theorem} \ifabs{ The theorem is proved by a highly non-trivial application of path coupling~\cite{bubley1997path}. }{} \ifabs{}{ The theorem is proved by path coupling, a powerful engineering tool for coupling Markov chains.
+The theorem is proved by path coupling, a powerful engineering tool for coupling Markov chains.
 A coupling of a Markov chain on space $\Omega$ is a Markov chain $(X,Y)\to(X',Y')$ on space $\Omega^2$ such that the transitions $X\to X'$ and $Y\to Y'$ individually follow the same transition rule as the original chain on $\Omega$.
 For path coupling, we can construct a coupled Markov chain $(X,Y)\to(X',Y')$ for $X,Y\in[q]^V$ which differ at only one vertex.
 The chain mixes rapidly if the expected number of disagreeing vertices in $(X',Y')$ is less than 1.